nathanielmacnell/NatLearns/README.md

 # NatLearns
-Watch me write terrible code, in real time!
+Watch me write code in new languages!